Skip to main content

 Expenses, gifts and hospitality policy

-The Pensions Regulator's policy on expenses and other financial arrangements for non-executive members of the Board and determinations panel members, and gifts and hospitality policy for board members and determinations panel members.
+The Pensions Regulator's policy on expenses and other financial arrangements for non-executive members of the Board and Determinations Panel members, and gifts and hospitality policy for board members and Determinations Panel members.

-Approved on 9 February 2023.
+Approved on 21 February 2024.

-Policy on expenses and other financial arrangements for non-executive members of the Board and determinations panel members
+Policy on expenses and other financial arrangements for non-executive members of the Board and Determinations Panel members

 Non-executive members of the Board and members of the Determinations Panel may claim reimbursement of reasonable out-of-pocket expenses incurred in carrying out their duties as office holders in The Pensions Regulator (TPR).
 Members are requested to bear in mind the public sector, levy funded, nature of TPR’s mandate in deciding on appropriate travel, subsistence and hospitality arrangements, and the importance of perception in these leadership positions.
 You should note that a parliamentary question could be asked, or a request under the Freedom of Information Act be made, seeking figures for TPR’s Board or Determinations Panel’s expenditure on expenses or hospitality.
 In line with government policy the cost of alcoholic drinks is not normally reimbursable.